-Muddy checks in at The Pig
+Muddy checks in and chills out at The Pig

 I've already told you about the food, fancy hearing what it's like to stay at The Pig at Combe?

 Team Piggy are mega fussy about where they choose to expand their litter.
 With just five hotels across southern England, each one a spoiling country house (apart from the city version in Southampton), it takes time to find somewhere with just the right balance of quirkiness and luxury.
 So we are seriously spoilt to have the latest addition, a 3o bedroom stunner, in Devon.
 I snuffled my way through a private dining session there earlier in the year and now I’ve just returned from a birthday treat where, this time we bedded down for the night.
 It’s hands-down my current favourite place to stay.
 Wanna know why?
 Oh go on, then.

 Located in picture-perfect thatch-roofed Gittisham in East Devon, not too far off the A30, and just a mile or two from Honiton, if you arrive in daylight, you’ll spot this honey-coloured Elizabethan beauty in the distance as you approach the village.
 You practically need a sat nav, just to get you up the massive drive, weaving and winding through acres of countryside…3,500 to be precise.
 It’s secluded from the rest of the world and feels exclusive without any hint of pretentiousness, a timelessly elegant building on the outside, unmistakably Piggish on the inside.
 For those of you unfamiliar with the brand, expect plush, stylish, quirky and fun with a capital ‘f’.

 It can feel as though you’re the only people to arrive here when you first rock up in the peaceful countryside; then heave open the ancient door and you’re straight into the bar, greeted by a quiet buzz.